msergiy87/zabbix-install/README.md

 Usage
 ------------

-Change this values in script and run
+Change this values in script
 ```
-MYSQL_ROOT_PASS

-MYSQL_ZABBIX_PASS

-date.timezone
+timezone_continent=Europe
+timezone_city=Paris
+MYSQL_ROOT_PASS=myrootpass
+MYSQL_ZABBIX_PASS=myzabbixpass
+nginx_server_name=$(hostname -I)
 ```

+When you run script from command line, and when it will request to enter mysql password, just press "Enter" key.
+You can run script from crontab also.

+The default Web Interface user name is "Admin", password "zabbix".